-The main theoretical arm of the ConWa project centers on the theory of the city as a growth machine, first conceptualized by Molotch (1976) and Logan and Molotch (1987).
-At its core, the theory posits that growth as a goal unites different actors in a city into growth coalitions, at a local level and usually centering around specific urban development projects.
-The theory sees coalitions usually made-up of local elites, such as business owners, politicians, developers and the local media.
+The main theoretical arm of the ConWa-project centers on the land value focused theory of the city as a growth machine, first conceptualized by Molotch (1976) and Logan and Molotch (1987).
+At its core, the theory posits that growth (in particular the appreciation of property value) as a goal unites different actors in a city into growth coalitions, at a local level and usually centering around specific urban development projects.
+The theory sees coalitions usually made up of local elites, such as business owners, politicians, developers and the local media.
 This is why the urban growth machine theory (UGMT) is typically coined an elitist theory, in contrast to the related urban regime theory, which is considered more pluralist.
 We focus on key dimensions within the UGMT that provide relevant lenses for our project.
 These are shown in Table I below.